 If you choose not to breastfeed, remember that your body will automatically go through the process of preparing for it.
 So you may need a pack of breastpads for those first leaky days.
 Speak with your healthcare professional about how best to deal with the physical changes and effects you’re likely to experience.

 Comfy clothes.
 While some mums’ bodies appear to snap back quickly, many women find they still have a bit of a soft bump for some time.
-So it’s nice to have some stretchy clothes ready to wear yourself.
+So it’s nice to have some stretchy clothes ready to wear.
 It’s so much easier to adapt to your new role as mum when you’re comfortable.
 Remember, your body has just done something amazing, so don’t put pressure on yourself to achieve a certain look or weight.
 Your happiness and your baby’s healthy growth are the most important things.

-Pregnancy nutrition at 40 weeks
+What to eat at 40 weeks pregnant

 As previously mentioned, a nutritious pregnancy diet will give your little one the healthiest start in life.
 That’s why you’ve been eating so well for the last nine months.
 But with your stomach so squashed in the last few weeks of pregnancy, it’s unlikely you’ll be able to handle a three-course meal in one sitting.